-The destination address cannot be a DMA register, a FLASH register, or a RAM register.
+The destination address cannot be a DMA register, a FLASH register, a RAM register, or a peripheral register on the APB1/APB4 bus.

 9 General-purpose input/output (GPIO)

 The GPIO controller realizes the connection between various digital and analog circuits inside the chip and the physical pins.